nicholasverdugo/Obsidian/Senior Project/ShapeWorks Workflow.md

 		- Should be enabled to avoid particles flipping sides on thin structures
 		- Seems like it may be needed in order to get particles to place correctly on most smaller structures
 	- Normals Strength
-		-
+		- How much the algorithm ascribes strength of surface normals relative to position.
 	- Procrustes
-		- Procrustes Scaling
-		- Procrustes Interval
-			- Not sure what exactly these do, but they have consistently been producing good results.
-Keeping them checked and at the default value seems to be best for now.
+		- These options provide minimal changes and have little documentation.
+Would recommend to just avoid for now.
 	- Multiscale Mode
 		- Don't modify this.
 Not useful.
 	- Multiscale Start